Medical-Legal Guide

 • Your own treatment records still remain the foundation of the case.

-What the term means in plain language
+What Independent Medical Exams Explained After an Accident means in plain language

 An IME usually happens after the treatment timeline is already underway and another party wants an outside opinion about diagnosis, need for treatment, work restrictions, causation, or recovery status.
 That is why the visit can feel unfamiliar.
 The examiner may review records, ask detailed history questions, perform a focused exam, and later produce a report rather than offering routine follow-up care.